mauroservienti/milestone.github.io/_posts/distributed-systems-evolution-challenges.md

 }
 ```

 Technically speaking, it's not a breaking change.
 However, receivers need to adapt to the new incoming data to fulfill the business requirements connected to the additional information.
 This second one doesn't qualify as a breaking change, though.
 It could be that a publisher updates the information it publishes, adding a few more data.
 One of the many subscribers corrects its behavior to handle the new data structure.
 All the others don't.
 They are not interested in the additional attributes.
-They'll continue to work even though additional data are coming in because the changes don't break the messages wire compatibility.
+They'll continue to work even though additional data are coming in because the changes don't break the message's wire compatibility.

 ### Retroactive vs. non-retroactive changes